hcsen/TILTD/README.md

 Note, paths in meta kernel files are relative to current working directory, not kernel file.
 Therefore, scripts should always be run from same directory else meta-kernels will not work.

+As kernels are not recorded in the repo (too big), I reccomend making a `Kernels` directory and putting all kernels in there.